 Best for Families Focused on Privacy

 If you’ve been searching for the best password managers for Mac, we have you covered.
-There are tons of password managers to choose from, and all the information can get overwhelming.
+We've tested dozens of password managers and named NordPass as the best for Mac users.
+Besides being the #1 password manager overall, NordPass offers strong encryption and seamless password syncing across devices.

-Whether you’re in search of a password manager for your family that has an extra layer of protection like 1Password, you need a cheap premium plan like Roboform offers, or you want a password manager with seamless password syncing like NordPass, we found the best password managers for Mac for your various needs.
+Whether you’re searching for a password manager for your family with an extra layer of protection like 1Password or you need a cheap premium plan like RobForm offers, we found the best password managers for Mac for your various needs.
 Keep reading to learn which one of these password managers is right for you.

 NordPass: Best for password syncing